 - 360-degree protection

-- Can be too expensive
+- Price can be too expensive for some

 2. Adaptiv Technologies TPX 2.0 Radar And Laser Detector

 - Features increased detection sensitivity so you can timely reduce speed

 - Great design for motorcycle use: waterproof, shockproof, and vibration resistant